Should I buy Bitcoin?

 When the price then drops and you think the bottom is in, you can now close the short at a profit and use the profits to buy more Bitcoin.

-Needless to say, this strategy should only be used by people that are experienced with the matter and that are familiar with the risks of margin trading.
+Needless to say, this strategy should only be used by people that are experienced with the matter and that are familiar with the risks of bitcoin trading.

 When is the right time to buy Bitcoin?

 If those are questions that you’re asking yourself, then you need to know that the Bitcoin price moves in 2 very well studied cycles:

 - A macro price cycle